-I was christened Carolyn Cain Hart, and named after my mom’s best friend, Carol Duffessy.
+I was christened Carolyn Cain Hart, named after my mom’s best friend Carol Duffessy.
 Given our family’s short last name, my mother felt I should have a few more letters in my first.
 My father wanted me to carry Cain, his mother’s maiden name, as my middle.
-For most of my childhood, my family and playmates called me Carol.
+For most of my childhood my family and playmates called me Carol.
 But in middle school, I reclaimed that extra syllable and insisted I was Carolyn.

-Some people know me as Carolyn, while others call me CC, and a few folks still refer to me as Carol.
-My family, my therapeutic massage clients, and my friends from before the early aughts all call me Carolyn, or sometimes Carol.
+A few folks from way-back-when still refer to me as Carol; most people know me as Carolyn, including my therapeutic massage clients.
 But my connections in the arts community and those who know me as a neurodiversity advocate most often recognize me as CC.

-My neurocognitive differences have a profound impact on my creative projects, so it makes sense that people in the neurodiveristy community call me CC.
+My neurocognitive differences have a profound impact on my creative projects, so it makes sense that people in the neurodiveristy community know me as CC.
 However, my friend James Wannerton, a lexical->gustatory synaesthete prefers to call me Carolyn.
 He says that the longer version of my name tastes far better!

 Carol, Carolyn, CC.
 I’m all three.
 And each of these names is the prettiest shade of cerulean blue.